 The TL21 Professional Development Programme: Main Features

-- Participants in the programme attend a series of CPD workshops in an Education Centre, or ETB venue, over a two-year period and progressively develop their capabilities as innovative practitioners over this period.
+- Participants in the programme attend a series of CPD workshops in an Education Support Centre, over a two-year period and progressively develop their capabilities as innovative practitioners over this period.
 From the start, the two major aims of the TL21 research have been: (a) to strengthen teachers’ capacities as co-operative and self-critical authors of their own work; (b) to enable students to take an active and responsible part in their own learning.

 - The research dimension of the TL21 model ensures that CPD for teachers is research-informed, as recommended by EU Commission and OECD; but research-informed in a highly practical sense.
 The programme brings together key insights from international educational research with the action research initiatives of Irish teachers and school leaders to enrich the quality of learning and teaching in participating schools.